Metaswitch/ellis/docs/api.md

     {
-      "formatted_number": <the phone number formatted for local display>, "number":           <the phone number, currently, this will be equal to the sip_username>, "pstn":             <boolean specifying if number is a PSTN>, "private_id":       <private identity associated with this number>
+      "formatted_number": <the phone number formatted for local display>, "number":           <the phone number, currently, this will be equal to the sip_username>, "pstn":             <boolean specifying if number is a PSTN number>, "private_id":       <private identity associated with this number>
       "sip_password":     <a randomly-generated SIP password for the number, only available at creation>, "sip_uri":          <the SIP uri of the number>,